 Australia has a strong and well-deserved international reputation in hearing research and innovation.
-The HEARing CRC is the third hearing-related Cooperative Research Centre funded through the Commonwealth’s CRC Programme.
-It includes many of the members from the previous CRCs, a key element that will enable it to rapidly build on their success.
+The HEARing CRC is the third hearing-related Cooperative Research Centre funded through the Commonwealth’s CRC Programme in 2007.
+It includes many of the members from the previous CRCs, a key element that has enabled it to rapidly build on their success.

 The two previous hearing related CRCs were: